 A sitcom about a kid in a wheelchair who can’t even talk?
-Who makes a TV show about that?
-I mean, typically topics like special needs are not intrinsically appealing as entertainment.
-I admit that even as a pro-life Catholic who wants to see disabled people treated with respect and love, it still didn’t sound particularly exciting to me, as a show concept.
+Typically, topics like special needs are not intrinsically appealing as entertainment.
+I have to admit that, even as a pro-life Catholic who wants to see disabled people treated with respect and love, it still didn’t sound particularly exciting to me as a show concept.

 I watched the trailer anyway.